Envl/IML/README.md

 ## Program
 All classes are on Friday afternoon (13h30-16h30) at University Paris-Saclay

-- Session 1: Introduction / Mobile Interaction
-- Session 2: Gestural Interaction
-- Session 3: Motor Control and Learning
-- Session 4: Machine Learning for Gestural Interaction - Part 1
-- Session 5: Machine Learning for Gestural Interaction - Part 2
-- Session 6: Project Session (1/2)
-- Session 7: Project Session (2/2)
-- Session 8: Project Presentation
+TBA

 ## Acknowledgements

-Gilles Bailly, Michel-Ange Amorim, and Isabelle Siegler for sharing their course material.
+Eric Lecolinet, Gilles Bailly, Michel-Ange Amorim, and Isabelle Siegler for sharing their course material.